Admission requirements Bachelor Graphic Design

 Specific requirements

-As part of the admission and selection procedure, you will be asked to provide examples of earlier work and explain your motivation to study at the Graphic Design department of the Royal Academy of Art, The Hague (KABK).
+As part of the admission and selection procedure, you will be asked to provide examples of earlier work, a short CV, and explain your motivation to study at the Graphic Design department of the Royal Academy of Art, The Hague (KABK).
+See detailed info below.

 • Assignments

-If you get invited to the entrance examination day (individual interviews), you will be asked to prepare a home assignment, which you can show during your interview.
+If you receive an invitation to the entrance examination day, which includes individual interviews, you will be requested to prepare a home assignment.
+This assignment can then be presented during your interview.

 The following items can be part of your portfolio: drawings and paintings, collages, sketches, pages from a sketchbook, posters, flyers, publications, fanzines, commissioned print work or work made on your own initiative, photos of exhibitions, performances, registrations of 3D work, short films and websites – you might want to adapt some of those items for the presentation.